Posts Tagged ‘Vicki Logan’

 Vicki Logan is also a creative graphic designer and has been busy launching her new website lately, but plans are underway to produce another album before long, and many like myself are highly anticipating her next release.

-Here is an Album Quote I wrote about Vicki’s inspiring music, and the video below of Don’t Be Afraid, is just one of many classic songs you will find memorable.
+Here is an album review quote I wrote about Vicki’s inspiring music, and the song video below of Don’t Be Afraid, is just one of many classic songs you will find memorable.
 Photo Copyright Vicki Logan.

 If you are one in the multitude of dreamers with an ambitious goal in mind, permit me to tell you about one musician’s personal story for reaching goals since she is a source of inspiration for those who already know and listen to her music.